Egbert-Azure/GenieIIIs/sdltrs-sdl2/README.md

   * Support VideoExtension HRG for EACA EG 3200 Genie III
   * Support Genieplus Memory Card for EACA EG 3200 Genie III
   * Support Prologica CP-500/M80 by Leonardo Brondani Schenkel
-  * Partial emulation of Aster CT-80
+  * Partial emulation of [Aster CT-80]
   * Support 128/256/512/1024 bytes Sector Size for WD1000/1010
   * Support up to 8192 Hard Disk Cylinders
   * Modify addresses in ROM with debugger
+  * Character sets of Aster CT-80, HT-1080Z and Meritum I
+  * Support 5" / 8" disk size switch commands of Percom doubler
+  * Select action for Z80 HALT instruction

 SDL(2)TRS is based on Tim Mann's excellent TRS-80 emulator [xtrs] and also has very low system requirements: it works on all platforms supported by the [SDL] library, even on machines with only a few hundred MHz of CPU speed.

-Browse the [Documentation] online ...
+  * [Documentation] online.

 ## License